sobolevn/git-secret/CONTRIBUTING.md

 - `master` branch is protected, so only fully tested code goes there.
 It is also used to create a new `git` tag and a `github` release

+By convention, you can name your branches like `issue-###-short-description`, but that's not required.
 The `gh-pages` branch is used for the pages at `git-secret.io`.
 See 'Release Process' below.

 ### Continuous integration